Meson baryon components in the states of the baryon decuplet: Application to other resonances

 The case of the $\Omega^{-}$ is different since this resonance is stable to strong decays.
 This means that the on shell amplitude $\Gamma_{on}$ is zero and this prevents us from evaluating the coupling of the resonance to the $\bar{K}\Xi$ channel using Eq. \eqref{eq:cophen}.
 However, from $SU(3)$ symmetry considerations we can relate the $g_{\Omega^{-},\bar{K}\Xi}$ coupling to $g_{\Delta,\pi N}$, since their ratios are simply ratios of Clebsch-Gordon coefficients.

 We find that

 The amplitude in relativistic form is again given by Eq. \eqref{eq:phenampl} and, in the case of the $\Sigma(1385)$ and $\Xi(1535)$, it is extrapolated to the second Riemann sheet in order to evaluate the pole and the new couplings.
 Since, as already said, the $\Omega^{-}$ does not decay through strong interaction, the pole of the amplitude is found on the real axis, with no need to go to the second Riemann sheet.
 It is then possible to apply the sum-rule, evaluating the derivative of the $G$ function in the position of the pole.
 To do it we use a cutoff of the same order of magnitude of the one found doing the best fit for the $\Delta(1232)$, $q_{max}\simeq 450\ MeV$.
 The results obtained for the three resonances are shown in Table \ref{tab:decuplet}.
+We also show the cutoff dependence of $1-Z$, analogous to Table \ref{tab:z}, in \ref{tab:decupletcutoff}.